William Shakespeare

 • The coalition answers that this education could not have given him the "extensive knowledge of law, philosophy, classical literature, ancient and modern history, mathematics, astronomy, art, music, medicine, horticulture, heraldry, military and naval terminology and tactics...." shown in his works.

 The first answer to this is that writers, especially those of genius, are typically very quick studies, able to pick up terminology and odds bits of knowledge to present the impression of familiarity with other fields in their works.
-It's one of the things that writers do.
-Take even the average pot-boiling best-seller on the market today: do you think the author was formally trained in medicine, espionage techniques, Alpine mountaineering, weaponry, international business, foreign affairs, etc.?
+It's one of the things writers do.
+Take even the average pot-boiling best-seller on the market today: do you think the author was formally trained in medicine, espionage techniques, Alpine mountaineering, weaponry, international business, foreign affairs, criminal assassinations, etc.?

 The second answer is that the textbooks of the school in Stratford where Shakespeare is thought to have attended did indeed teach the classical stories (a lot of Ovid, for example) that were later used in Shakespeare's poems and plays.
 The local school was well-funded and provided a better-than-average training in the Latin classics and British histories from which the future playwright would draw many of his plots.

 The third answer—and the closer in my opinion—is that Shakespeare doesn't really show such amazing specialized knowledge in his work!
 I've never seen a philosophical or legal argument cited professionally from Shakespeare's works.
-I've never heard of a military commander studying his plays for insights into battlefield strategy.
+I've never heard of a military commander studying Shakespeare's plays for insights into battlefield strategy.
 And so on, for all the fields in which the playwright supposedly shows "extensive knowledge".
 He really does not show expert insight in any these fields.

 Rather, like most authors, he shows a smattering of knowledge that any talented generalist may acquire—and a keen ability to pick out intriguing tidbits, as befits a popular writer.
 Sorry, coalition, but there's just "no evidence" on your side here.

-In fact, he shows in those plays a greater familiarity with lower-class life.
-Witness his lively treatment of the criminal activity and drunken carousing of the rascally Falstaff and the errant Hal with their wenches in the pubs—something that is difficult to see pulled off by the aristocrats like the earls of Oxford and Derby, who are put forward as contenders to have written the plays.
+In fact, Shakespeare shows in those plays a greater familiarity with lower-class life.
+Witness his lively treatment of the criminal activity and drunken carousing of the rascally Falstaff and the errant Hal with their wenches in the pubs—something that is difficult to see pulled off by aristocrats like the earls of Oxford and Derby, who are put forward as contenders to have written the plays.

 In any case, this was the period of the Italian-centred Renaissance, during which information about that country and its culture was widely available and lapped up in England.
 There is no information in the Shakespearean canon that was not commonly available in London, England.